GraphQL

 GraphiQL

-It has three main panels:
+It's got three main panels:

 • The left panel is used to write the query.